myersm0/deep-littre/docs/known-limitations.md

 A reference may carry a fragment naming one of the target entry's rubriques — `tache#etymologie`, `indice#supplement`, `battant#historique`.
 These resolve to the rubrique's raw anchor, which SQLite records in `content_segments.resolved_entry`.

-The TEI renderer doesn't mint an identifier for a rubrique. `<note>` can't hold `<cit>` under Lex-0, so a rubrique's citations are lifted to entry level while its prose stays in a note; the rubrique boundary is therefore not expressed in TEI at all, and `target_name` finds nothing to point at.
+The TEI renderer doesn't mint an identifier for a rubrique. `<note>` cannot hold `<cit>` under Lex-0, so a rubrique's citations are lifted to entry level while its prose stays in a note; the rubrique boundary is therefore not expressed in TEI at all, and `target_name` finds nothing to point at.
 Those references are emitted without a target, so the SQLite and TEI resolution figures do not agree.

 Of the 43 fragment references visible in `content_segments`, 7 are unresolved.
 Three name a section the entry does not have — DRESSANT carries no rubriques, HAYON only an ÉTYMOLOGIE, and none of the five MÔLE entries a supplement — which is the source pointing at material that lives elsewhere, and belongs on the upstream defects list.
 The rest are references whose lemma is ambiguous and whose fragment would disambiguate it, though the resolver does not use it for that.